bajoski34/Flutterwave-woocommerce/readme.txt

 Kindly read through the article [here](https://support.flutterwave.com/en/articles/3632754-how-to-integrate-flutterwave-into-woocommerce) for instructions on how to install the plugin

-If you have suggestions or a new feature request, feel free to get in touch with us via [https://rave.flutterwave.com](https://rave.flutterwave.com)
+If you have suggestions or a new feature request, feel free to get in touch with us via [Email](mailto://developers@flutterwavego.com)

 You can also follow us on Twitter! **[@theflutterwave](https://twitter.com/theflutterwave)**

 == Installation ==
-=Requirements=
-Make sure you have the following plugins already installed *WooCommerce
-*WooCommerce Shipping & Tax
-*Facebook for WooCommerce
-*Google Ads & Marketing by Kliken

 = Automatic Installation =
 *   Login to your WordPress Dashboard.
 *   Click on "Plugins > Add New" from the left menu.